VIBRANTIUM: A VENTURE BUILDING METHODOLOGY

 Founder blind spots

-Unrealistic market expectations
+Unrealistic expectations of market performance

 Our methodology for coaching entrepreneurs in the early stages focuses on the big "why?"
 It starts with cultivating ideas from abstractions into the right framework for later stages.